GDG-Nantes/devfest2019/content/attending/_index.md

     latitude="47.2129658"
     longitude="-1.5425652" %}}

-## Cité des Congrès, Nantes
+## Cité des Congrès, Nantes, France

 {{% /home-location %}}

-{{% default-section class="hours tertiary" %}}
+{{% default-section class="hours primarydarker" %}}

-## What are the schedules?
+## Opening hours

-The doors of the Cité des Congrès will open from 8am to 8pm on 18th October and from 8:30am to 7pm on 19th October.
+The doors of the Cité des Congrès will open from 8am to 8pm on 21st October and from 8:30am to 7pm on 22nd October.

 {{% /default-section %}}

-{{% default-section class="access primarydarker" %}}
+{{% default-section class="access tertiary" %}}

 ## Accessibility
 GDG Nantes strives to make this event open and accessible to everyone, regardless of disability or special needs.
 Participants with disabilities and/or special needs should provide details in the registration form and/or by emailing us at bureau@gdgnantes.com.
 This information will be kept private and will be distributed only to the individuals who need to know it to accommodate your request.
 Otherwise, please approach one of the volunteer if you need assistance or have questions about accessibility during the event.